acwatt/are261/meredith/ARE 261 Fowlie Review (2021).md

 > Davis, Lucas W. and Catherine D. Wolfram.
 2012.
 “Deregulation, Consolidation and Efficiency: Evidence from U.S. Nuclear Power,” American Economic Journal: Applied Economics, 2012, 4(4), 194-225
 - Moving away from the traditional regulatory regime yielded efficiency gains in operating performance at nuclear plants.
 - A broader lesson: Even modest improvements in operating efficiency can have substantial environmental implications when that technology represents a large share of total generation.
-- A related and perhaps issue is the effect of restructuring on the risk of nuclear accidents.
+- A related issue is the effect of restructuring on the risk of nuclear accidents.
 Paper presents weak evidence that one measure of reactor safety may have actually improved with divestiture,

-> Cicala, Steve (2020) “Imperfect Markets versus Imperfect Regulation in U.S. Electricity Generation,” Forthcoming in the American Economic Review.
+> Cicala, Steve (2022) “Imperfect Markets versus Imperfect Regulation in U.S. Electricity Generation,” American Economic Review.
 - Assess the welfare implications of transitions to market-based dispatch over the period 1999-2012.
    - Evaluates the efficiency implications of moving to a regime in which a wholesale electricity market plays a larger role in coordinating dispatch.
 - Focuses exclusively on supply-side efficiency (Why ?)
 Key findings?